CHOOSING BETWEEN LOS ANGELES VS SAN DIEGO?

 We enjoy over 70 miles of pristine beaches in San Diego.
 Bright, gorgeous blue waters as far as the eye can see.
 What’s even more impressive is that the longest stretch of continuous beach on the west coast is Pacific Beach.
 We have La Jolla, Pacific Beach, Ocean Beach, Coronado Beach, and Mission Beach, all worthy of your time.
 North County San Diego as the locals call it, also offers more family-style beach experience travelers to get an Airbnb and take it slow.

-Let’s not forget mentioning Slomo, the famous San Diego skater who can be seen cruising the boardwalks in Pacific Beach!
+Let’s not forget mentioning Slomo, the famous SD skater who can be seen cruising the boardwalks in Pacific Beach!

 Los Angeles also showcases long stretches of beaches.
 The more notable are Venice Beach, Santa Monica, Malibu, and South Bay.
 There’s no denying they are stunning.
 The masses flock there in swarms.
 Unfortunately, it causes massive traffic jams and difficulties finding a spot to spread out on the beach.